V. James (“Jim”) DeSimone

 DeSimone was lead counsel for the plaintiff in the precedent setting case of Mogilefsky v.
 Silver Pictures, 20 Cal App.
 4th 409 (1993) which was the first published California decision to recognize that same sex harassment violated the California Fair Employment & Housing Act.

 In Griffith v.
 Davis, 161 F.R.D.
 687 (1995), DeSimone compelled the United States of America to produce documents which pertained to the IRS investigation of the shooting death of a young man killed by an IRS special agent, which included the recorded statement of the IRS special agent.

-DeSimone is a regular guest on Bob McCormick’s Money 101 Radio Show on KFWB, speaking on the topic of employment law, is a guest contributor to KNX News and recently appeared on KABC’s Gurvey Law.
+DeSimone was a regular guest on Bob McCormick’s Money 101 Radio Show on KFWB, speaking on the topic of employment law, is a guest contributor to KNX and KABC News and recently appeared on KABC’s Gurvey Law.

 Jim has conducted legal seminars on Trial Tactics & Techniques, Discovery in Police Misconduct Cases, Nuts and Bolts of Settlement Agreements in Employment Law Cases, and Current Trends in California Employment Litigation.

 - In 2003, Jim was the Keynote Speaker at Southwestern University School of Law’s Public Interest Week.

 - In 2007, Jim was one of the featured speakers at the Los Angeles County Bar’s Seminar on Successful Trial Techniques in Employment Law Litigation.